WCSCourses/GCV_2025/course_modules_2025/Intro_metagenomics/Metagenomics_WCS.md

 samtools fastq ~/metagenomics/sample1_nonhuman.bam -1 ~/metagenomics/sample1_nonhuman_1.fq -2 ~/metagenomics/sample1_nonhuman_2.fq
 samtools fastq ~/metagenomics/neg_control_nonhuman.bam -1 ~/metagenomics/neg_control_nonhuman_1.fq -2 ~/metagenomics/neg_control_nonhuman_2.fq
 ```
-You can ignore this error message:
+You can ignore this error message if it appears:
 ```
 samtools: /home/manager/miniconda3/envs/bioinfo_env/bin/../lib/libtinfow.so.6: no version information available (required by samtools)
 ```

 ## Classification

-Now you’ve performed quality control and removed the human reads, we’re ready to run a classifier to determine what species are present.
+Now you’ve performed quality control and removed the human reads, we’re ready to run a classifier to determine what species are present by comparison to a reference database.
 We’re going to use the programs kraken2 and bracken, which are some of the most widely used tools for this purpose.
 Kraken2 and Bracken need a database of known reference sequences.
 This can be found in the ~/metagenomics/kraken_db directory.
 If you’re trying this yourself on your own computer, you can download prebuilt databases from: https://benlangmead.github.io/aws-indexes/k2
 Whenever you run a new bioinformatics tool, it’s a good idea to look at search for the manual online.
 You can usually find out how to run the tool using the help command, for example: